rpastijn/UpgradeTo19cHOL/lab000/content.md

 **All labs depend on the 19c installation in lab 1**

-- There is no dependency between lab 2, lab 3, lab 4 and lab 5.
+- There is no dependency between the labs after lab 1

-Therefore, please continue with your hands-on experience by running the steps in Lab 1.
+- Please continue with your hands-on experience by running the steps in Lab 1.
+- After finishing Lab 1, continue as instructed to the next Lab or choose an interesting lab
+	- If one lab is executing the upgrade, you can start another Lab if you want to
+	- Every Lab has its own instances and versions so even the upgrade can run in parallel

 ## Acknowledgements ##